THinnerichs/DTI-VOODOO/src/DL2vec/readme.md

+This method and this readme were adapted from the [DL2vec Github page](https://github.com/bio-ontology-research-group/DL2Vec).
+For more information on this approach, please check out their webpage.

 # DL2vec

 DL2vec is a project that can convert different types of axioms into graph representation, and then generate an embedding representation for each node and edge.

-The main covnertion tool is in DL2vec_embed folder
+The main convertion tool is in the DL2vec_embed folder

 ## pre-installled necessary packages
 python >= 3.4 <br>